Peippo1/marketing-analytics-pipeline/README.md

 ## 🐳 Docker Usage

 This project is fully containerized using Docker, supporting both the Streamlit dashboard and the FastAPI service.
 You can run the entire pipeline and dashboard in reproducible containerized environments, or deploy them on Kubernetes.

+Note that Streamlit and Airflow environments are built separately.
+The Airflow environment uses the `airflow/docker-compose.yml` file to manage the scheduler, webserver, and other components.

 ### Build the Streamlit Docker Image